Voiced by Ai Maeda in Japanese and Lia Sargent (Episode I & III), Olivia Hack (Episode II), and Stephanie Wittels (anime) in English.

 This could be more of the below Evil Counterpart.
 It's not just their personalities that's flipped, but pretty much everything along with a play on words.
-KOS-MOS is right-handed (dextrous, implying skill and effectiveness) while T-elos is left (sinister, implying cruelty.
-Obviously).
+KOS-MOS is right-handed (dextrous, implying skill and effectiveness) while T-elos is left (sinister, implying cruelty).

 Came Back Wrong: She's the forcibly reanimated and cybernetically enhanced corpse of Mary Magdalene.
 It doesn't get much more wrong than that.
 Her mere existence is yet another drop in the bucket of "irredeemable asshole" that is Kevin Winicott.

-Chekhov's Gunman: She was briefly mentioned in Episode I. Actually she DID planned to make appearance since the first game, but she surfaces in the last game.
+Chekhov's Gunman: She was briefly mentioned in Episode I. Actually she WAS planned to make appearance since the first game, but she surfaces in the last game.

 Hidden Eyes: When her headgear covers her eyes at the party's first meeting with her.